-In the School of Design at Stevenson University, we recognize that students in the visual arts and design programs have special talents and experiences that will be shown best in a portfolio of work.
-Therefore, we allow students planning to major in Fashion Design, Film & Moving Image, and Visual Communication Design to submit a portfolio of work to be considered for talent-based scholarships.
+In the School of Design, Arts, and Communication at Stevenson University, we recognize that students in the visual arts and design programs have special talents and experiences that will be shown best in a portfolio of work.
+Therefore, we allow students planning to major in Fashion Design, Film & Moving Image, and Graphic Design to submit a portfolio of work to be considered for talent-based scholarships.
 Portfolio submissions are used for scholarship consideration and will not negatively impact a student’s acceptance to Stevenson University or the art and design programs within.

 - Select only your best work to present as professionally as possible.

 - Select only original work of your own creation.
 Students should not submit work that is copied from photographs, films, television, illustrations, or other sources.

 - Select work that best showcases your talent and areas of interest.

 - Include work that is strong even if it is outside of your intended major (e.g. A film student may submit drawings, paintings, photographs, or screenplays for review.)

 - Select work that shows your creative thinking and understanding of art and design principles.

 - Digital work and work in time-based media should demonstrate a basic understanding of composition and the ability to use relevant technology effectively.